Quasinormal modes of tensor perturbation in Kaluza-Klein black hole for Einstein-Gauss-Bonnet gravity: the master equation of the tensor perturbation

 where $\bar{h}_{ij}$ is the characteristic tensor of $\mathcal{K}^{n-4}$ and satisfies,

 Then, one obtains a four dimensional wave equation of $\Phi$ on the manifold $M^4$ as follows (One can find the details in Appendix.\ref{app_1}.)

-Comparing with the standard Klein-Gordon equation ${}^4\!\square\Phi=0$ in $(M^4\, ,g_{ab})$, it can be found that the coefficient of the second derivative of $\Phi$ in Eq.(\ref{master_equation_4d}) is added by a term related to four dimensional Einstein tensor $G^{ab}$.
+The equation \eqref{master_equation} we initially obtained is a tensor equation about $h_{ij}$, which turns into this scalar equation on the manifold $M^4$ after separating the variables.
+In fact, the scalar $\Phi$ is the amplitude of the characteristic field $\bar{h}_{ij}$ corresponding to the characteristic value $\gamma$.
+Comparing with the standard Klein-Gordon equation ${}^4\!\square\Phi=0$ in $(M^4\, ,g_{ab})$, it can be found that the coefficient of the second derivative of $\Phi$ in Eq. (\ref{master_equation_4d}) is added by a term related to four dimensional Einstein tensor $G^{ab}$.

 Solutions to equations (\ref{gamma}) are worked out in~\cite{Higuchi:1986wu} for $K=1$, where it is shown that the spectrum of eigenvalues is $\gamma=-L(L+n-5)+2\, ,L=2,3,4,\cdots$.
 However, as for our case $K=-1$, there is a subtlety in the value of $\gamma$ which may be a difficult mathematical problem.
 To avoid mathematical hardship, as a matter of convenience, $\gamma\in\mathbb{R}$ is assumed.
 It can be seen that QNMs can be obtained for a given $\gamma$.
-Upon examination of Equation (\ref{gamma}), it can be observed that a total of $n-3$ constraints are imposed on $\bar{h}_{ij}$.
+Upon examination of Eqs. (\ref{gamma}), it can be observed that a total of $n-3$ constraints are imposed on $\bar{h}_{ij}$.
 The degrees of freedom for $\bar{h}_{ij}$ are $(n-4)(n-3)/2$.
 In the specific case where $n=6$, the number of constraints imposed on $\bar{h}_{ij}$ is equal to its degrees of freedom.
 As a result, $\bar{h}_{ij}$ possesses no degrees of freedom for propagation.
 Since the issue mentioned above is excluded when $n\ge7$, we will focus on the cases where $n\ge7$ for the remainder of this paper.

-Now, Eq.(\ref{master_equation_4d}) is an equation about $\Phi$ on $M^4$ with a Lorentz metric
+Now, Eq. (\ref{master_equation_4d}) is an equation about $\Phi$ on $M^4$ with a Lorentz metric

 where we have chosen the metric function (\ref{f(r)}) with $k=1$.
 Separating the variables as

 where $Y(\theta,\phi)$ is the spherical harmonics, we get the radial equation of $R(r)$ as follows,

 where the functions $B(r)$ and $C(r)$ are